ghruproject/GHRU-assembly/README.md

 ## Requirements
 ### Software
-    - The pipeline is built only for Linux operating systems  (e.g. Linux, macOS, Windows with [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux))
+    - The pipeline is built only for Linux operating systems  (e.g. Linux, Windows with [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux))
-    - As of now its not supported for macOS because of the issue with medaka which is incompatible with some of the macos versions and macbook models
+    - As of now the pipeline is not supported for macOS because of the issue with medaka which is incompatible with some of the macos versions and macbook models
     - Nextflow >22
-    - Docker must be running (with 10 cores and 16GB ram allocated in the docker desktop app)
+    - Docker must be running (with 10 cores and 16GB ram allocated in the docker desktop app if using windows wsl)
 ### Hardware
 It is recommended to have at least 10 cores and 16GB of RAM and 50GB of free storage